Circuits, Congregations & Public Speakers

 1. Click Congregation > Circuits, Congregations & Speakers

-9. Select their Away Frequency.
-This means how often they should be available for Away Talks.
+• Away Frequency means how often they should be available for Away Talks.
+This can be set by either Weeks or Calendar Months.

 Import or Export Public Speakers